rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ### Subscription States

-YANG Push Lite has a small set of simple states for a subscription on a publisher.
+YANG Push v2 has a small set of simple states for a subscription on a publisher.
 These states are intended to help clients easily determine the health and status of a subscription.

 - **Invalid**: a subscription that is invalid for any reason.
 E.g., the subscription references an invalid filter expression for the current device schema.
 Normally, invalid configurations should be rejected by the system, whether due to subscription configuration or *establish-subscription* RPC, and hence this state should rarely be seen.